pachca/VideoCompressor/README.md

 Based on the [LightCompressor](https://github.com/AbedElazizShe/LightCompressor) and uses some of its parts.
-The API is heavily inspired by Android [ImageDecoder](https://developer.android.com/reference/android/graphics/ImageDecoder).
+The API is inspired by Android [ImageDecoder](https://developer.android.com/reference/android/graphics/ImageDecoder).